Updated Feb 19, 2026

 Naming conventions matter more than you think.
 Use descriptive labels like "CustomerEmail" or "OrderDate" instead of generic terms like "Email1" or "Data2".
 Keep your main tables streamlined by moving detailed data into secondary tables.
 For example, a "Users" table could store login credentials, while a separate "User_Profiles" table holds bios, locations, and preferences.
 To avoid performance bottlenecks, store file paths or URLs for media instead of the files themselves.

 Plan indexing early by focusing on columns users will frequently search or filter, such as user IDs or timestamps.
 While indexes speed up data retrieval, remember that over-indexing can slow down write operations.
-Tools like Adalo make this process easier by letting you visually define relationships between tables without needing to write SQL queries.
+Adalo's visual database builder makes this process straightforward—you can define relationships between tables without writing SQL queries, and paid plans include unlimited database records, so you won't hit storage ceilings as your app grows.

 Step 3: Create Screens and Navigation